retaildevcrews/helium-terraform/README.md

   - ACR ci-cd webhook isn't setup - need to test
   - docker container logging isn't enabled

 - dash.tpl line 718 - "INSERT LOCATION" - should this be a replacement value?
+Actually I played with that - no clue what it does

 - module readme files need to be updated and regenerated